Code-Institute-Submissions/CI-MS2-Magic-Island/README.md

 ### 2. Scope

-The Magic Island website is contained within a single webpage.
-Users do not have to navigate away to use all the elements included in the website.
+The Magic Island website is contained within a single webpage, users do not have to navigate away to use all the elements included in the website.
 Elements of the homepage are interactive including buttons that show all the things that are possible to do in Mallorca.
 The website also has a Google Maps API to provide direction.
 There is also some JavaScript and GSAP animations to make the experience more